 Anna Dianna Wood started Fidalgo Island Rocks in June 2016, and the growing group now has over 3,455 members.

 “When I started the group I needed a distraction from the negativity in the news and wanted to spread kindness,” said Wood.
 “I had no idea that Fidalgo Island Rocks was going to blossom as it did.
 Now, I get messages every day about how it’s touched people’s lives, and that is why I keep doing it.”

 What do these rock charmers do?
 They paint rocks, hide rocks and find rocks.
 Then repeat.
 Some rocks are hidden in plain sight, while others are nestled into nooks and crannies of the great outdoors.

 Some rock hunters keep the treasures they find, and all are encouraged to rehide and rotate out the rocks they keep.
 “The group is not about getting things.
 It’s all about sharing and spreading happiness,” said Wood.
-After finding a few rocks myself, a rainbow cloud at Cranberry Lake and a “Smile” rock at Seafarers’ Memorial Park, I can certainly say they brightened my day.
+After finding a few rocks myself, a rainbow cloud and a “Smile” rock at Seafarers’ Memorial Park, I can certainly say they brightened my day.

 Downtown businesses also joined the fun like Michele DeCarlo, owner of Lil’ Tugs Children’s Boutique, who baked cookies for rock hunters, hid rocks in her store and hid rocks with discounts in historic downtown.

 At Escape Anacortes, Brandi Givens said, “We love that people are getting out and exercising.
 It’s a great way to encourage healthy bodies and minds.”
 They also hid rocks with their logo and gave a discount to their escape room.